unicode-org/icu/docs/userguide/icu_data/buildtool.md

     ICU_DATA_FILTER_FILE=filters.json path/to/icu4c/source/runConfigureICU Linux

-The ICU Data Build Tool will work out of the box with a default Python installation.
+You must have the data sources in order to use the ICU Data Build Tool.
+Check for the file icu4c/source/data/locales/root.txt.
+If that file is missing, you need to download "icu4c-*-data.zip" and replace the contents of icu4c/source/data with the data directory from the zip file.

 In order to use Hjson syntax, the `hjson` pip module must be installed on your system.
 You should also consider installing the `jsonschema` module to print messages when errors are found in your config file.

     $ pip3 install --user hjson jsonschema